slim-bean/powermon/README.md

 | 02    | 01     | 75 30           |
 | -     | -      | 30000           |

-It appears the battery current is the 2 bytes - 30000, in this packet the current is 0A
+It appears the battery current is the (30000 - 2 bytes)/100, in this packet the current is 0A

 ### Group 3